 - Maintain the highest practical standards in food preparation and accommodations.

 APOS has a Dispute Resolution Process that provides clients, landowners, employees, and other outfitters with the opportunity to file a complaint pursuant to the Code of Ethics.
-Complaints can be reviewed by the Ethics and Standards Review Committee.
-Complainants also have access to third-party mediation services through APOS.
+Complaints are reviewed by APOS’ Ethics and Standards Review Committee.
+Complainants may also have access to third-party mediation services through APOS.

 APOS is a member of the Foundation for Administrative Justice (FOAJ).